Modus Mortgage

 Refinancing a home loan into one spouse’s name relieves the other of accountability for the loan.
 If the couple’s home has equity, the spouse who wants to keep it could use a cash-out refinance to pay their ex-partner their half.
 In most cases, the spouse asking for the refinance can only use their own income and credit score to qualify.
 However, if they will receive alimony or spousal support, they can utilize that income to qualify for a refinance if the divorce decree indicates that they would receive alimony for at least three years.

-Keeping Your Credit Safe
+Keep Your Credit Safe

 Divorce is an emotional and sometimes tumultuous experience, but the worst thing divorcing couples can do is seek financial retribution.
 Taking a pessimistic approach to choosing what to do with a mortgage, or even more severe measures such as not paying bills out of spite, might harm both spouses’ credit and future lending alternatives.
 Closing joint accounts and opening new ones can help you protect your credit score, debt-to-income ratio, and other factors.